PayGate/PaySubs_NopCommerce_4/README.md

 ## Installation

 Please navigate to the [releases page](https://github.com/PayGate/PaySubs_NopCommerce_4/releases), download the latest release (v1.0.0) and unzip.
-You will them be able to follow the integration guide PDF which is included in the zip.
+You will then be able to follow the integration guide PDF which is included in the zip.

 ## Collaboration